duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 ## Byte Array Functions in Dune SQL
 !!! warning
-    Operators such as ||, concat(), replace(), trim(), length() being performed on addresses and transaciton hashes will stop working when Dune SQL exits Alpha.
-We are changing the data type of these from varchar to bytearrays in order to reduce data stored and improve performance by up to 50%.
-Please use the functions below to remain compatible with future changes.
+    Operators such as ||, concat(), replace(), trim(), length() being performed on addresses and transaction hashes will stop working when Dune SQL exits Alpha.
+We are changing the data type of these bytearrays from varchar to varbinary in order to reduce data stored and improve querying speed by up to 50%.
+Please use the functions below when interacting with bytearrays to remain compatible with future changes.

 Dune SQL currently represents byte arrays using the `varbinary` type.
 Byte arrays can also be represented using `0x`-prefixed strings.